 Desperate Ritual — Very similar to Pyretic Ritual, but with the main difference of the ability Splice.
 With an enabler in play and two copies of Desperate Ritual in hand you can Splice for , as the enabler doesn’t reduce Splice costs.
 One thing to keep in mind that comes up every once in awhile is when casting a Desperate Ritual from your graveyard, you can Splice on another copy of Desperate Ritual from your hand!

-Manamorphose — Not truly a "ritual effect" as it doesn't generate any mana without an enabler on the battlefield, but it does a few major things for the deck.
-First and foremost, it color-fixes our "rituals" so that you're able to cast Gift Ungiven off of acceleration.
+Manamorphose — Not truly a “ritual effect” as it doesn’t generate any mana without an enabler on the battlefield, but it does a few major things for the deck.
+First and foremost, it color-fixes our “rituals” so that you’re able to cast Gifts Ungiven off of acceleration.
 After that, you can look at it like a cantrip in a lot of circumstances when digging for a specific need.
-Lastly, at it's very worst, it's free Storm for Grapeshot and Empty the Warrens.
+Lastly, at its very worst, Manamorphose is free Storm for Grapeshot and Empty the Warrens.
 Subtly one of the best cards in the deck.

 Serum Visions — Generally the best cantrip to play on turn one as Serum Visions “digs” the deepest into your deck (compared to the other cantrips it looks at three cards while the others only see two).
 That said, when mid-combo, I usually prefer the other two more as I don’t want a random draw when I could have a choice.
 While not a great “Magic” card, I think Serum Visions is the best cantrip in the Modern storm deck in a vacuum.